BEFH/snakemake-executor-plugin-lsf-jobstep/README.md

-# snakemake-executor-plugin-slurm
+# snakemake-executor-plugin-lsf

-A Snakemake executor plugin for running srun jobs inside of SLURM jobs (meant for internal use by snakemake-executor-plugin-slurm).
+A Snakemake executor plugin for running bjobs jobs inside of LSF jobs (meant for internal use by snakemake-executor-plugin-lsf).